na·ture | knowl·edge | re·al·i·ty

 Self-government is a complex, adaptive system.
 Improving its outcomes requires systematic changes inspired by positive, collective goals.
 We must prioritize preferred outcomes that can inform policy-making, and then evaluate the effectiveness of self-government by our ability to achieve these outcomes.

-What is right and what is wrong are subjective and transform over time.
-Good policy-making is beholden to facts and evidence, not just contemporaneous moral principles.
+A strong sense of morality is an important tether to family and community.
+And yet, what is right and what is wrong are subjective, transform over time, and often used to oppress others.
+Good policy-making is beholden to facts and evidence that undergird contemporaneous moral principles.
 Reality provides a reliable common ground.

 5. FREEDOM & Collective will